5 Simple Ways to Supercharge Your Move

 When you lead a busy life and don’t have time to spare, it can make financial sense to shell out a little extra cash if it means accelerating your move.
 Of course, it takes a little forethought.
 In this case, you’re in luck: We’ve thought through it for you.

 Read on for five great ideas to help you speed up the moving process:

 Most people know you can hire movers to load up a moving truck and unload the items at your new residence, but did you know many movers also offer packing services for an extra fee?
 If you hate the idea of spending all your free evenings and weekends packing, paying for packers might be just what you’re looking for.

 Here’s a look at the typical time costs of packing up a home.

-Estimates are for a full day of work, and don’t include time you’ll spend gathering supplies.
-Professional movers, on the other hand, bring their own equipment, including boxes, tape, bubble wrap and more.
+Estimates are for a full day of work and don’t include the time you’ll spend gathering supplies.
+Professional movers, on the other hand, bring their own equipment, including boxes, tape, bubble wrap, and more.
 Packers typically charge between $35 and $45 an hour for labor.
 Additional charges for boxes may apply.

 2. Donate what you don’t need